textpattern/textpattern-toolbelt/README.md

 [WIP]

-* local instance of PHP (`php -v`)
+* Local instance of PHP (`php -v`)
-* know the intended next release version for resetting the repo after launch
+* Know the intended next release version for resetting the repo after launch.
+* Know the respective .com file IDs for the `.zip` and `.tar.gz` archives (optional, but saves time later).

 ### Step 0: Ensure everything is up-to-date